The Falling Man: Background

-On Tuesday, September 11, 2001, four passenger airplanes were commandeered by 19 Al-Qaeda terrorists after takeoff.
+On Tuesday, September 11, 2001, four passenger airplanes were hijacked by 19 Al-Qaeda terrorists after takeoff.
 Two of these hijacked airliners, American Airlines Flight 11 and United Airlines Flight 175, were intentionally crashed into the Twin Towers of the World Trade Center complex in New York City, killing or trapping well over 1,300 people above the 91st floor of the North Tower and more than 600 above the 76th floor of the South.

 That morning, an estimated 200 people were witnessed falling from the upper levels of the burning skyscrapers.
 All but three came from the North Tower, where considerably more people were confined to a much smaller number of floors.
-Most of the people who fell from the World Trade Center deliberately jumped to their deaths to escape the smoke, flames, and extreme heat (in some places, estimated at over 2,000 °F).
-A smaller percentage of the falling deaths were accidents caused by people losing their grip or being knocked off-balance near window ledges, or attempting to climb down to a lower floor below the fire.
+Most of the people who fell from the World Trade Center deliberately jumped to their deaths to escape the smoke, flames, and extreme heat, in some places, estimated at over 2,000 °F. A smaller percentage of the falling deaths were accidents caused by people losing their grip or being knocked off-balance near window ledges, or attempting to climb down to a lower floor below the fire.
 Officials could not recover or identify the remains of those forced out of the towers due to the conditions on the ground near the base of the building at the time, prior to their collapse.
 The New York City medical examiner's office said it does not classify them as "jumpers," explaining that a "jumper" is defined as someone who "goes to the office in the morning knowing that they will commit suicide," adding that the victims who fell from the towers did not want to die but "were forced out by the smoke and flames or blown out."
 The medical examiner's office listed manner of death as homicide for all deaths associated with the 9/11 attacks.

 The morning of September 11, Richard Drew was on assignment for the Associated Press, photographing a maternity fashion show in Bryant Park.
 Alerted by his editor to the attacks, Drew took the subway to the Chambers Street subway station, near the World Trade Center site.
 He took the falling man image while at the corner of West and Vesey Street from a low angle.
 He took eight photographs in sequence, after realizing that a series of loud cracking sounds was not that of falling concrete, but rather people hitting the ground.
 He took between ten and twelve different sequences of images of people jumping from the tower, before having to leave the site due to the South Tower's collapse.

 The man fell from the south side of the North Tower's west face.
 Thus, the left half of the backdrop features the North Tower while the South Tower is visible on the right.
 The photograph gives the impression that the man is falling straight down; however, a series of photographs taken of his fall shows him to be tumbling through the air.